-We, the undersigned as the parents and legal of ruardians of
+We, the undersigned as the parents and legal of guardians of

-WE, the undersigned as the parents and logar t guardians of

 Print Student's Name

-hereby grant to the Knox County Board of Educonsent to any and all emergency medical annecessary by any qualified physician selected be to administer and to perform all and singularly which may now or during the course of the patie and agreement to the matters stated above, we d surgical treatments, ir y agents or officials of th any emergency examin ent's care, be deemed m ncluding anesthesia and e Knox County School Bo ations, treatments, anest redically necessary by an operations who ard.
-The inter the interior, operation nich may be deemed medically ntion thereof is to grant authority ons, and diagnostic procedures
+consent to any and all emergency medical and necessary by any qualified physician selected b to administer and to perform all and singularly ucation, its employees and agents the authority to surgical treatments, including anesthesia and by agents or officials of the Knox County School Board emergency examinations, treatments, anes ent's care, be deemed medically necessary by are have subscribed our signatures below. operations which may be deemed moard.
+The intention thereof is to grant a thetic, operations, and diagnostic products. edically authority cedures

 Parent/Guardian Signature Date

 Parent/Guardian Signature Date

 STATE OF TENNESSEE, COUNTY OF

-SUBSCRIBED and sworn to before me, a Nota ry Public, this day of , 20
+SUBSCRIBED and sworn to before me, a Nota ary Public, thisday of 20

-My commission auries

-My commission expires Notai у
+My commission expires Notary

+· · · · · · · · · · · · · · · · · · ·

-Medical Insurance Company Polic cy#
+Medical Insurance Company Poli cy#

-☐ If not covered by medical insurance, pl ease check box.
+☐ If not covered by medical insurance, pl lease check box.

-Student's Address Pr none
+Student's Address Phone

 Date of Birth

-Father Home F Phone
+Father Home Phone

-Business Business Pho one
+Business Business Phone

 Mother Home Phone

-Business Business Pho one
+Business Business Phone

-Family Physician's Name F Phone
+Family Physician's Name Phone

-Address City ST
+Address CityST

 Allergies or Special Conditions

-NOTE: In the event of an emergency medical guardian. situation, even with the form, the chaperone will attempt first to o contact the student's parent/
+NOTE: In the event of an emergency medical guardian. situation, even with the form, the chaperone will attempt first to contact the student's parent/

 Disposition

 ☐ Copy to the office Date

 ☐ Original is retained by teacher and taken of on the field trip.